Quantum capacity analysis of finite-dimensional lossy channels: Degradability analysis

-Here we lay out the process through which it is possible to simplify the eigenvalue problem that needs to be solved for computing the degradabiliity region in the parameter space (i.e., the convex space generated by all the possible configurations of the $\gamma _{ji}$) for MAD channels. \begin{enumerate} \item The first step consists in a heuricstic assumption: if we want the degrading map to be a quantum channel, since this map sends the output state of the laboratory system into the output state of the environment, we would expect density matrix of the latter to have rank not greater than that of the former: { } As we will see, this condition excludes some valid configurations of degradable MAD's; however, these can be recovered by extending the configurations found under the assumption \eqref{equation:degrankcondition}. \item The easiest way to satisfy \eqref{equation:degrankcondition} consists in "turning off" some of the decays: in fact, the dimensionality of the complementary channel's output is equal to the cardinality of the minimal Kraus set of the original channel (see \cite{pipeline}).
-Therefore, we label all possible $d$-dimensional MAD's with at most $d-1$ non-zero $\gamma_{ji}$'s. \item For each of the possible classes of MAD's found in the previous step, we compute the eigenvalues of the corresponding degrading maps, resulting in the correct analytical degradability conditions for those classes. \item Now we make use of \eqref{equation:compdeg}; starting from the classes found earlier, we may be tempted to "turn on" other decays, purposefully violating \eqref{equation:degrankcondition}.
+\begin{enumerate} \item The first step consists in a heuricstic assumption: if we want the degrading map to be a quantum channel, since this map sends the output state of the laboratory system into the output state of the environment, we would expect density matrix of the latter to have rank not greater than that of the former:

+As we will see, this condition excludes some valid configurations of degradable MAD's; however, these can be recovered by extending the configurations found under the assumption \eqref{equation:degrankcondition}. \item The easiest way to satisfy \eqref{equation:degrankcondition} consists in "turning off" some of the decays: in fact, the dimensionality of the complementary channel's output is equal to the cardinality of the minimal Kraus set of the original channel (see \cite{pipeline}).
+Therefore, we label all possible $d$-dimensional MAD's with at most $d-1$ non-zero $\gamma_{ji}$'s. \item For each of the possible class of MAD's found in the previous step, we compute the eigenvalues of the corresponding degrading maps, resulting in the correct analytical degradability conditions for those classes. \item Now we make use of \eqref{equation:qcapacitydeg1} and \eqref{equation:qcapacitydeg2}; starting from the classes found earlier, we may be tempted to "turn on" other decays, purposefully violating \eqref{equation:degrankcondition}.
 Can we find other degradable configurations by doing so?
 The answer is yes, as long as the new channel, obtained by turning on the extra decay from the degradable configurations, does not admit decompositions where one of the composing channels is not degradable.
 We have found that for MAD's, this reduces to excluding all the channels which present the ladder-like decay structure reported in \figref{fig:ladder-nondeg}.
 In the case of $4$-dimensional MAD's we have found the only possible $4$-decay transition (that violates \eqref{equation:degrankcondition}) which admits degradability under certain conditions for the $\gamma_{ji}$'s. \end{enumerate}